NVIDIA/cuda-quantum/docs/sphinx/data_center_install.rst

 or `Docker rootless mode <https://docs.docker.com/engine/security/rootless/>`__ address common issue or concerns that are often the motivation for avoiding the use of containers.
-Singularity, for example, can be installed in a user folder and its installation does not require admin permissions, see :ref:`this section <install-singularity-image>` for more detailed instructions on how to do that.
+Singularity, for example, can be installed in a user folder and its installation does not require admin permissions; see :ref:`this section <install-singularity-image>` for more detailed instructions on how to do that.
 Our installation guide also contains instructions for how to :ref:`connect an IDE <local-development-with-vscode>` to a running container.